Comparisons / AutoGen vs ControlFlow

 AutoGen vs ControlFlow: Which Agent Framework to Use?

-AutoGen autogen by microsoft models agents as conversableagents that chat with each other.
-ControlFlow controlflow by prefect flips the typical agent framework: instead of defining agents that choose tasks, you define tasks and assign agents to them.
-Here is how they compare — and what the same patterns look like in plain Python.
+AutoGen by Microsoft models agents as ConversableAgents that chat with each other.
+ControlFlow by Prefect flips the typical agent framework: instead of defining agents that choose tasks, you define tasks and assign agents to them.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers